micmejia/bible-dump/AMPC/2 Corinthians/2 Cor 3.md

-Indeed, in view of this fact, what once had splendor [[^c]the glory of the Law in the face of Moses] has come to have no splendor at all, because of the overwhelming glory that exceeds _and_ excels it [[^d]the glory of the Gospel in the face of Jesus Christ].
+Indeed, in view of this fact, what once had splendor [the glory of the Law in the face of Moses] has come to have no splendor at all, because of the overwhelming glory that exceeds _and_ excels it [the glory of the Gospel in the face of Jesus Christ].